-Bay Area Native Diane Dwyer is the weekend anchor for NBC Bay Area News.
+Bay Area Native Diane Dwyer is a special projects reporter for NBC Bay Area News.

-Diane serves on the board of two non-profits: International House at UC Berkeley and Curry Senior Center in the Tenderloin of San Francisco.
-Below is a picture of Diane when she moderated a panel with investigative reporter Lowell Bergman at the I House.
+She serves on the board of two non-profits: International House at UC Berkeley and Curry Senior Center in the Tenderloin of San Francisco.

 Diane grew up on the Peninsula, attended Burlingame High School then the Undergraduate Business School at UC Berkeley.